Currency banner with market chart and symbols

 Sterling has remained relatively resilient during the early months of 2026.

-The pound continues to receive support from the Bank of England’s cautious approach to rate cuts, which contrasts with the more accommodative stance expected from the European Central Bank.
+The pound continues to receive support from the Bank of England’s cautious approach to rate cuts.

 The main domestic driver for the pound this week will be Friday’s UK GDP data, where economists expect a modest improvement in monthly growth.